ThinkR-open/fusen/README.md

 ## Who is {fusen} for?

-When you write a RMarkdown file (or a vignette), you create a documentation for your analysis (or package).
+When you write a Rmd file (or a vignette), you create a documentation for your analysis (or package).
 Inside, you write some functions, you test your functions with examples and you maybe write some unit tests to verify the outputs.
-This is even more true if you follow this guide : [‘Rmd first’: When development starts with documentation](https://rtask.thinkr.fr/when-development-starts-with-documentation/) After that, you need to move your functions and scripts in the correct place.
+This is even more true if you follow this guide :
+[‘Rmd first’: When development starts with documentation](https://rtask.thinkr.fr/when-development-starts-with-documentation/) After that, you need to move your functions and scripts in the correct place.
 Let {fusen} do that for you!

-{fusen} is first addressed to people who never wrote a package before but know how to write a RMarkdown file.
+{fusen} is first addressed to people who never wrote a package before but know how to write a Rmd file.
 Understanding package infrastructure and correctly settling it can be frightening.
 This package may help them do the first step!

 {fusen} is also addressed to more advanced developers who are fed up with switching between R files, tests files, vignettes.
 In particular,